 Despite good air quality monitoring coverage, air quality enforcement officers in Cangzhou, China weren’t equipped with the knowledge about how to use the monitoring data to identify pollution hotspots.
-City enforcement officers would undertake random spot checks of the city’s construction, industry and commercial sites to ensure adherence to air quality regulations, resulting in just 6-7% of site visits leading to any infringement being detected.
+City enforcement officers would undertake random spot checks of the city’s construction, industry and commercial sites to ensure adherence to air quality regulations.
+Only a small minority of these site visits led to any infringement being detected.

 We partnered with Environmental Defense Fund China, the Beijing Huanding Environmental Big Data Institute and municipal government to help unlock the full potential of the city’s air quality monitoring system by supporting enforcement officers to use big tech and data.